Hempfield school board met with lawyer who helped craft transgender athlete ban

 The board’s plan to update its library policy follows months of contentious public debate around student access to books that some parents say are inappropriate for children.
 The issue came to a head last November when seven people contacted police claiming that several books in the Hempfield high school library amounted to “explicit” content.
 The Lancaster County district attorney in late January declined to press charges, saying that the books are neither pornographic nor obscene.

 To Jennifer Augustine Lewis, it feels like more than a coincidence that Wenger showed up in the middle of these discussions.
-Lewis also pointed to a recent meeting where board members mentioned the need to update policies for school locker rooms.
+Lewis also pointed to a meeting earlier this year where board members mentioned the need to update policies for school locker rooms.

 Hempfield parent Kait Linton said she’s troubled by how the board has changed since her family moved into the district in early 2020.